 It’s very common that Mail quits unexpectedly on Mac because it’s outdated or incompatible with the current macOS system.
 A simple Mail app update will help.

-You can update Mail by updating your macOS (About This Mac > Software Update) — but it might take a while.
+You can update Mail by updating your macOS (System Settings > General > Software Update) — but it might take a while.
 Unfortunately, with system apps like Mail, that’s the only option.

 A faster way to update other apps on Mac — and even multiple apps at once — is to use CleanMyMac X:

 - Select the apps you want to update and click Update.